Leopardopt/ENES247Kamran/lab4-PriorityEncoders_ROM/README.md

 #### Prompts

-*Does it look like the primitives can be accessed in Verilog?*
+*Does it look like the primitives can be accessed in Verilog?* Yes, there is a connection between the given verilog primitives and diagram.

-*Can you see a direct relationship between the primitive used and the primitive referenced in the Verilog code?*
+*Can you see a direct relationship between the primitive used and the primitive referenced in the Verilog code?*Yes, they are both showing the same picture except one is using buffers to help reduce of glitches.

 *The Mux implementation leaf cell seems to highlight a vertical path within the CLB.
-Why?*
+Why?* These represent the switches which will be changing while going through the lut.

-*How is the LUT instantiation different from the normal instantiation of calling a pre-existing module ?*
+*How is the LUT instantiation different from the normal instantiation of calling a pre-existing module ?* It needs a code of hex digits describing how big the table is and when/ not to turn the LED on/off.
+(To make truth table)

-*What Line of the Code puts a truth table in the LUT?*
+*What Line of the Code puts a truth table in the LUT?*Line 9 initiates and until line 16, it specifies which inputs/outputs are suppose to be what within the table.

-*How many rows are there to the truth table?*
+*How many rows are there to the truth table?* 64 rows.

-*How is the LUT instantiation different from the normal instantiation of calling a pre-existing module?*

 *Look through chapters 3 and 4 of the Vivado 7 Series Libraries.
 Focus on the Design Entry Method box.
 Then answer these questions.*

-*What does instantiation mean?*
+*What does instantiation mean?* It means to move an existing module into the top module with a specific given name.

-*What does inference mean?*
+*What does inference mean?* An idea or conclusion drawn from evidence and reasoning.

-*Have we inferred buffers (BUFG) in projects before?*
+*Have we inferred buffers (BUFG) in projects before?* Yes, it is done when doing mux which vivado creates buffers for to avoid problems.

-*What does instantiation mean?*

-*What does inference mean?*

 *Verilog has tristate [buffer primitives](http://verilog.renerta.com/mobile/source/vrg00003.htm)  named bufif0 and bufif1.
 These names don't appear in the Vivado 7 series libraries.
 Why?
-What are the risks of using the buffers Xilinx has named in this document?*
+What are the risks of using the buffers Xilinx has named in this document?*  The two buffers are used to correct common errors or problems within the circulation of current.
+Not having them as part of the library may cause several unnecessary glitches to the system.

 *Look up LUT6 in the Vivado 7 series library document.
 We instantiated it in this project.
-Is Instantiation possible according to the document?*
+Is Instantiation possible according to the document?* Yes, according to document, it can be any hex value but usually in lab used within the range of the given 16 digits.

-*What is the preferred design entry method?*
+*What is the preferred design entry method?* A method for a better, less error causing design to the verilog code.(?)

-*Is MUXCY in the Vivado 7 series library document like LUT6?*
+*Is MUXCY in the Vivado 7 series library document like LUT6?* Yes, it is.

 *We instantiated MUXCY in this project's verilog code.
 And it looks like it was successfully implemented.
 We can test it.
 Read this [article](https://forums.xilinx.com/t5/Welcome-Join/where-are-the-muxcy-and-xorcy/td-p/311931) from from Jan 2013 about MUXCY and XORCY.
-Do you think it is wise to use this piece of a CLB in a circuit design project?*
+Do you think it is wise to use this piece of a CLB in a circuit design project?* Yes, it is possible and will provide interesting results as carries to the LUT.

-*What would you guess is the preferred entry method for a MUXCY .. if it existed in the Vivado 7 series library?*
+*What would you guess is the preferred entry method for a MUXCY .. if it existed in the Vivado 7 series library?* It would be used as a simple carry.

-*Why do you think Xlinix still supports MUXCY (because we used it!), yet don't document it?*
+*Why do you think Xlinix still supports MUXCY (because we used it!), yet don't document it?* It can be useful to compute 1bit high speed carry functions.

 *Xilinix was the [first FPGA vendor](http://hardwarebee.com/list-fpga-companies/) to start shipping LUT6 FPGAs.
 Intel FPGAs come from purchasing Xilinx's major competitor for years .. and ships a LUT6.
-How does [Flex-Logix](http://www.flex-logix.com/6lut-faster-denser/) fit into this competition?*
+How does [Flex-Logix](http://www.flex-logix.com/6lut-faster-denser/) fit into this competition?* They are a copy of Xilinx trying so hard to be the same as them.

-*Why is this question important to you, the college, the market place?*
+*Why is this question important to you, the college, the market place?* It talks about the future of technology in logic designs and circuits.

-*What does [Flex-Logix name it's equivalent](http://www.flex-logix.com/dsp-applications/) of LUT6?*
+*What does [Flex-Logix name it's equivalent](http://www.flex-logix.com/dsp-applications/) of LUT6?* It is called Gen 2 EFLX.

-*Is the code on this [web site](http://www.flex-logix.com/dsp-applications/) verilog or it's competitor VHDL?*
+*Is the code on this [web site](http://www.flex-logix.com/dsp-applications/) verilog or it's competitor VHDL?* The code is in verilog.

-*What class at HCC teaches you what a [FIR](http://www.flex-logix.com/dsp-applications/) is?*
+*What class at HCC teaches you what a [FIR](http://www.flex-logix.com/dsp-applications/) is?* I think it is electric circuits 205.

 ## 2Decoder

 #### Port Diagram

 #### Verilog Code